Auyin111/Kaggle-NLP-Phrase-Matching-competition-/readme.md

     d.
 Saving the cfg.py and model.py used by the current version to the output directory right before training

-  6. add early stopping patience
+  6. Add early stopping patience

 </details>